emmasandstorm/ebay_clone/docs/index.md

 - Launch the server
   In the terminal, navigate to the directory containing run.py and execute `python3 run.py`.
 - Follow the link in in the terminal to Freebay's homepage.

+Once the site is launched, you must first create a user and login to access most of the pages.
+You must also make your own listings to test those functions as well.